magpylib/magpylib/docs/_pages/docu/docu_magpylib_show.md

 To facilitate working with deeply nested properties, all style constructors and object style methods support the magic underscore notation.
 It enables referencing nested properties by joining together multiple property names with underscores.
 This feature mainly helps reduce the code verbosity and is heavily inspired by the `plotly` implementation (see [plotly underscore notation](https://plotly.com/python/creating-and-updating-figures/#magic-underscore-notation)).

-With magic underscore notation, the previous examples can be written as,
+With magic underscore notation, the previous examples can be written as:

 ```python
 import magpylib as magpy